ashwanth1109/code-ninja-v2/README.md

 - Run `npm run deploy` => this will build & publish built content to s3 bucket for deployment
 - Run `npm run cache-invalidation` => this will create a cache invalidation for cloudfront distribution **(needs to be tested if this runs correctly.
 Will check it the next time I need to invalidate cache)**

+Note: To run build using local mdx-parser script, use `npm run local-precompile` inside `frontend` directory

 ## Technical / Architectural Design Decision

 ### TADD 001: Commit message markers & their meanings